nyimink/php-login-form/README.md

 # php-login-form

+This one is practised example form from PWD course (@fairwaytechnology) of sir eimg.

-This form can only be accessed by following email address and password.
+The form can only be accessed by following email address and password.

 email - nyiminkx01@gmail.com